 Improved daily operations operations and better tenant relationship

 The simplest way to improve tenant relationships is to excel in day-to-day activities.

 Aside from providing great and professional customer service, there are a few other important practices to follow in order to maintain good tenant relations:

 - Thorough documentation

-- quick service delivery and responsiveness
+- Quick service delivery and responsiveness

-- taking improvement suggestions
+- Taking improvement suggestions

-Improve internal communication with the right tools
+Improve internal communication by using the right tools

 Analyzing the tenant’s presence

 It is useful for property asset managers to have a broad overview of their tenants as well as organization-wide exposure.